tauseefk/arch_animation-transition/README.md

 }
 ```

-Implement AnimationLoop for the enum.
+2. Implement AnimationLoop for the enum

 ```Rust
 impl AnimationLoop for PlayerAnimationVariant {